/usr/bin/pflags [-r] pid | core [/lwp] ...

 (pwait only) Verbose.
 Reports terminations to standard output.

-Additionally, pcred supports the following options:
+In addition to the general options, pcred supports the following options:

 Sets the real, effective, and saved group ids (GIDs) of the target processes to the specified value.